 A 50% reduction in waste disposal by 2030 is an ambitious target.
 UBC’s Zero Waste Action Plan is currently being updated to reflect our commitment to reaching new milestones in waste reduction and management, and what we’ll need to do to get there.

-UBC is collaborating with Metro Vancouver and the City of Vancouver on a Zero Waste Food Ware Strategy to reduce and recycle single use food ware and packaging, such as coffee cups and take-out containers.
+UBC collaborated with Metro Vancouver and the City of Vancouver on a Zero Waste Food Ware Strategy to reduce and recycle single use food ware and packaging, such as coffee cups and take-out containers.

 Reducing waste is the most important way we can improve waste management.
 At UBC, we have a number of initiatives to green our supply chain, reduce paper consumption, and promote reusable containers.